 MPI’s Gauss Meter is designed to measure strong and moderate magnetic fields.
 It is fast and intuitive to use, with an extremely high dynamic range, measuring from 0.0 to 19,999.9 gauss in 0.1 gauss steps.
 Above 20000 gauss the range automatically changes, reading 20.000 to 29.999 kilogauss (20000 to 29999 gauss) in 1 gauss steps.
 Therefore a change as small as 0.1 gauss could be measured, for example, in a 14,000 gauss field (typical of the strongest possible field from a permanent magnet).
 This Gauss meter also measures AC field up to 10,000 gauss.
-A fast peak hold function (2 millisecond window) captures and displays any transients, whether positive or negative.
-In addition, either of two fast (2 millisecond) alarm functions can be selected when required.
+A fast peak hold function (2-millisecond window) captures and displays any transients, whether positive or negative.
+In addition, either of two fast (2 milliseconds) alarm functions can be selected when required.
 The alarm can sound either when the field exceeds a value that you set, or if the field is ever between two values you set.

-The ST-Probe measures all magnets, DC/AC electromagnets and solenoids.
+The ST-Probe measures all magnets, DC/AC electromagnets, and solenoids.
 With the HS-Probe, parts can be rapidly scanned for residual magnetism.
 An alarm can be set to sound is any region exceeds a set threshold.
 “Peak hold” functions shows the maximum magnetism.

 Measures background (including Earth) field direction and strength, both DC and AC.

-Using the AC adapter, meter can be left on permanently to capture the peak field value (if at least 0.002 seconds in duration); can be read at any future time.
+Using the AC adapter, the meter can be left on permanently to capture the peak field value (if at least 0.002 seconds in duration); can be read at any future time.